Acea for World Energy Saving Day

 The Roman Forum was built in the Republican age and later enlarged in the Imperial age, and has always been the official meeting place for citizens to take part in political, administrative and economic affairs.
 Created following the reclamation of a marshy area located between the Palatine Hill, the Capitoline Hill, today's Via dei Fori Imperiali, and the Colosseum, the Roman Forum can still be visited by tourists who want to fully immerse themselves in the history of Ancient Rome.

-Thanks to the Soprintendenza Speciale per il Colosseo e l'Area Archeologica Centrale di Roma (Special Superintendence for the Colosseum and Central Archaeological Area of Rome) and Acea, the ancient heart of Rome shines in a new light, even at night.
+The lighting of the Forum was promoted by the Soprintendenza Speciale per il Colosseo e l’Area Archeologica Centrale di Roma (the Special Superintendency for the Colosseum, and the Archaeological Area of Rome).
+Acea took care of its implementation, thanks to the artistic and lighting design by Francesca and Vittorio Storaro.
 From evening to dawn, the Roman Forum, Via dei Fori Imperiali, and the main archaeological monuments are illuminated in a light with shades varying from golden white to soft white.
 The beams of light from the new lighting system envelop Via Sacra, from the Arch of Titus to the Arch of Septimius Severus, the Basilicas of Maxentius, Aemilia and Julia, the Vestal House, the square of the Forum, the Curia, the temples of Saturn, Antoninus and Faustina, Caesar, the Dioscuri, and the church of Santa Maria Antiqua.

 The new lighting system with LED technology not only enhances the structures, but also allows energy savings of 60%: a perfect combination of aesthetics and functionality.